infinitered/ignite/docs/Testing.md

 })
 ```

-You can read more in the [Mocking Modules](https://jestjs.io/docs/mock-functions#mocking-modules) section of the Jest docs.
+This example is derived from the the [Mocking Modules](https://jestjs.io/docs/mock-functions#mocking-modules) section of the Jest docs, where you can read about more sophisticated use cases.

 ### React Native Modules